joshHug/LeidenITP/labs/extra_exercises.md

 ### filter (easy -> very hard)

-Open filter.py, here you will implement `filter` using various syntax.
+Open filter.py, here you will implement `filter` using various syntaxes.
 Each function uses a bit more advanced syntax until you reach using `filter` itself.
-This is a good exercise to see how various for loops work and that a function like `filter` is just an advanced for loop.
+This is a good exercise to see how various `for loops` work and that a function like `filter` is just an advanced for loop.

-This exercises also shows you that there are many ways to code the same functionality.
+This exercise also shows you that there are many ways to code the same functionality.
 However, they are not all as "good".
 Generally, the "goodness" of a block of code can be measured in two ways: speed and readability.
-Speed is a bit to advanced to get into at this point, however, during the exercise question yourself which code has a clearer functionality.
+Speed is a bit too advanced to get into at this point, however, during the exercise question yourself which code has a clearer functionality.
 For example, a for loop only signals that it loops over an iterable object, but can be anything.
 So, if there is a good alternative, a for loop is most likely not the most clear/readable choice.

 ### isinstance (easy)

-Open isinstance.py, here you will implement the `isinstance()` function. `isinstance` can be used to check if a object is of a certain type.
+Open isinstance.py, here you will implement the `isinstance()` function. `isinstance` can be used to check if an object is of a certain type.

 ### map (easy -> very hard)

-Open map.py, here you will implement `map` using various syntax.
+Open map.py, here you will implement `map` using various syntaxes.
 Each function uses a bit more advanced syntax until you reach using `map` itself.
-This is a good exercise to see how various for loops work and that a function like `map` is just an advanced for loop.
+This is a good exercise to see how various `for loops` work and that a function like `map` is just an advanced for loop.

-This exercises also shows you that there are many ways to code the same functionality.
+This exercise also shows you that there are many ways to code the same functionality.
 However, they are not all as "good".
 Generally, the "goodness" of a block of code can be measured in two ways: speed and readability.
-Speed is a bit to advanced to get into at this point, however, during the exercise question yourself which code has a clearer functionality.
+Speed is a bit too advanced to get into at this point, however, during the exercise question yourself which code has a clearer functionality.
 For example, a for loop only signals that it loops over an iterable object, but can be anything.
 So, if there is a good alternative, a for loop is most likely not the most clear/readable choice.

 ### min max and intervals (easy)